dacs30/web-socket-api/README.md

     RequestHandler->>RequestHandler: Log "Client disconnected"
 ```

 You can modify the `RequestHandler` class to handle the messages as you wish.
 Or even turn that into a factory to instantiate different handlers for different types of clients.
+The idea is that the handlers are responsible for the business logic of the application.
+They can process the messages, send messages to other clients, or even trigger events in other services like LLMs.